 What a great visit to Fredericksburg

 Pioneer Museum is a village of 10 historical buildings.
 Each building is a restored piece of Fredericksburg’s history and reflects the town’s early life.
-An introductory video and descriptive audio explanations are triggered as you walk into each building.
+As you walk into each building, an introductory video and descriptive audio explanations trigger.

 What a great visit to Fredericksburg